Skip to content

 YOUR EXPERT TRAVEL ADVISOR

-5 Culture Shocks in Egypt That Surprise Foreigners
+5 Culture Shocks in Egypt That Surprise Travelers

 If you’re unsure how much to tip, small amounts (5 to 100 Egyptian pounds) go a long way.
 Keeping change in your pocket will make things smoother.